oroinc/documentation/user/back-office/getting-started/navigation/sidebar-panel.rst

 * Change a number of displayed tasks by entering the required value into the **Number of tasks to show** field.
 Click **OK**.

-* Remove the widget from a dashboard by clicking |IcDelete|.
+* Remove the widget from a dashboard by clicking |Trash-SVG|.

 .. include:: /include/include-images.rst
+   :start-after: begin

+.. include:: /include/include-svg.rst
    :start-after: begin